Digital Daisy Bates

 In collaboration with the National Library of Australia (NLA), this project has made accessible this extremely valuable collection of several hundred wordlists of Australian languages, originally recorded by Daisy Bates in the early 1900s.
 This will enable reuse of the collection by Aboriginal people searching for their own heritage languages and by other researchers.
 The dataset has been constructed according to the Text Encoding Initiative TEI: P5 Guidelines, to embody both a facsimile of the original set of manuscripts and a structured dataset for complex research questions.
 Access to these historical records of Australian languages benefits from the interdisciplinary cooperation of linguists and musicologists with technology experts and with the premier collecting agency the National Library of Australia.

 The output of this project has been the Digital Daisy Bates website with the text of all the vocabularies, each linked to the image of the source document.
-A map of locations of the vocabularies can be found on the PARADISEC Bates vocabularies web page and this then provides a point of entry to the vocabularies as can be seen in the images at the top of this page.
-A search and annotation system are also planned.

 The vocabularies are extraordinarily valuable as little else was recorded in the same time period and nothing of the same scale has been attempted before or since.
 However, despite their value, the wordlists, often including grammatical information in the form of example sentences, remain relatively hard to access due to being held in paper form in only three locations: the Barr Smith Library in Adelaide, National Library of Australia, the Battye Library in Perth.
 By building online accessible content for Indigenous Australians this project takes historical records out of the archive and into the community, supporting current language initiatives.